 IF THEN An FSM or FSMPM process has failed to start: Correct the system configuration as suggested by the event detail, or examine system logs to determine the root cause.
-OR An attempt to mount an SNFS file sysem has failed: If the detail text suggests a problem with starting the fsmpm process, run "cvlabel -I" to verify that disk scanning is working properly.
+OR An attempt to mount an SNFS file sysem has failed: If the detail text suggests a problem with starting the fsmpm process, run "cvlabel -" to verify that disk scanning is working properly.
 All CVFS file systems are not mounted: Mount the file systems that are not mounted.
 The problem IS resolved: Close the service ticket.
 Refer to Closing Service Tickets.
-The problem has NOT been resolved: 1.
-Modify the ticket according to the troubleshooting steps taken.
-Refer to Analyzing Senice Tickets.
-2. Contact the QuantumTechnical Assistance Center.
-In the USA: 1+800-284-5101 UK, France and Germany: 00800 4 QUANTUM EMEA: +44 1256 848 766 On the Web: http://www.quantum.com/support
+The problem has NOT been resolved: Modify the ticket according to the Refer to Analyzing Service Tickets Contact the QuantumTechnical As In the USA: UK, France and Germany: EMEA: On the Web: